LimePoint/opschain/docs/operations/rootless_install.md

 ## OpsChain install

-OpsChain can now be installed as described in the [getting started](../getting_started.md#prerequisites) guide.
+OpsChain can now be installed as described in the getting started [installation guide](../getting_started/installation.md) guide.

 ### Configure OpsChain as a service